ukrmine/ionet/README.md

 Install CPU node for io.net.
 Tested: Digital Ocean Droplets with premium CPU and Azure D4as_v5 and Google cloud N1

-You must be a root user (the line in the console must start with root)
+You must be a root user (the line in the console must start with root).
+Change to root user "sudo -s"

 ![Image alt](https://github.com/ukrmine/ionet/blob/main/pics/1root.png)